 Potential migrants looking to settle in country Australia on new regional visas are calling for lowering the income threshold they have to meet for three years before they can apply for permanent residency.
 There are concerns that some of them may never be able to earn enough to be able to get permanent residency.

-A condition imposed on the holders of a new regional visa coming into effect on 16th November will make it tough for regional employers to fill skills shortages and “effectively make it impossible” for visa holders to gain permanent residency, the Migration Institute of Australia has warned.
+A condition imposed on the holders of a new regional visa will make it tough for regional employers to fill skills shortages and “effectively make it impossible” for visa holders to gain permanent residency in Australia, the Migration Institute of Australia has warned.

-Skilled Employer Sponsored Regional visa will allow visa holders to live and work in Australia’s regions for three years.
-But in order to be eligible to apply for permanent residency, they will be required to earn at least $53,900 each year.
+Skilled Employer-Sponsored Regional visa, one of the two new visas made available from November 2019, allows visa holders to live and work in Australia’s regions for three years.
+But in order to be eligible to apply for permanent residency, they will be required to earn at least $53,900 for each of the three years of their stay in the regions.

 John Hourigan, national president of the Migration Institute of Australia warns many migrants will find it difficult to meet the income threshold and it may expose them to exploitation.